thewtex/thesis/introduction/background_and_significance.rst

 pressure has been associated with carotid plaque ulceration [Lovett2003]_.
-Hypertension, as quantified with central systolic blood pressure, correlates with ischemia as quantified with fluid-attenuated inversion recovery (FLAIR) MRI images, where the white matter hyperintensities correlate independently from carotid plaque score [Shrestha2009]_.
+Hypertension, as quantified with central systolic blood pressure, correlates with ischemia as quantified with fluid-attenuated inversion recovery (FLAIR) MRI images, where the white matter hyper-intensities correlate independently from carotid plaque score [Shrestha2009]_.
 Turbulent flow resulting from severe stenosis can increase root mean square pressure fluctuations by 3.6 fold when stenosis increases from 80 to 90% [Loree1991]_.
 Hemodynamic forces vary from patient to patient with hypertension, pulsatility, and turbulence influenced by the bifurcation and plaque morphology.

-All these factors that have been intuitively been associated with plaque vulnerability are explained formally by a quantity arising from solid mechanics models of the underlying physical behavior, local stress concentration.
+All these factors that have been intuitively associated with plaque vulnerability are explained formally by a quantity arising from solid mechanics models of the underlying physical behavior, local stress concentration.
 Stress concentrators have received exhaustive attention in the Materials Science and